Updated: Apr 20

-In certain synagogues, especially at the wake of Jewish emancipation, a relatively new symbol emerged in the 18th century, which had been used before as a decorative element in synagogues and prayer books without great meaning or symbolism.
+In certain synagogues, especially in the wake of Jewish emancipation, a relatively new symbol emerged in the 18th century, which had been used before as a decorative element in synagogues and prayer books without great meaning or symbolism.
 As it acquired the name Star (or shield) of David, it became more and more symbolic of Judaism.
-It became a icon of Jews and Judaism as opposed to the cross or crescent, and as such was adopted by the nationalist Zionist movement, precisely because it was of no precise religious significance.
-Even today, it is not popular among the Ultra-Orthodox who do not support Zionism, because they regard it as nationalistic as opposed to religious.
+It became an icon of Jews and Judaism as opposed to the cross or crescent, and as such was adopted by the nationalist Zionist movement, precisely because it was of no particular religious significance.
+Even today, it is not popular among the Ultra-Orthodox who do not support Zionism because they regard it as nationalistic as opposed to religious.

 Theodore Herzl, the ideologue and founder of Political Zionism and the first Zionist leader, envisioned a progressive, advanced, secular Jewish state, which would adhere to the ideal of a seven-hour workday.
 He drew his own flag, it had seven stars.
 It was apparent it wasn't inspiring enough so as the first Zionist Congress was to convene in Basel, the need for a logo was there and a flag that had been improvised in two colonies in Palestine, Nes-Ziona and Rishon-Lezion, was adopted.
 It was inspired by the Jewish shawl of prayer and the Star of David.